khushi-khurana/demo-repo/README.md

 # Demo
 Some Description! <br>
 This is my first git repository <br>
-Name of the author: Khushi Khurana
+Name of the author: (Mr.) Khushi Khurana